maclong9/harvard-compsci/Introduction/04-Memory/README.md

 while(fread(&b, sizeof(b), 1, src) != 0) {
 ```

-The above line of code uses `fread` to read from the address of `b`, at the size of `b`, and then copy `1` byte at a time from the `src` variables.
-It will do this as long as it succeeds, then there are no bytes left so it exits.
+The above line of code uses `fread` to read from the address of `b`, at a size of `b`, and then copy `1` byte at a time from the `src` file variable.
+It will do this as long as it succeeds, when there are no bytes it exits.
 The following line does the opposite, instead, it tells `fwrite` to find the address of `b` then 1 byte at a time write to `ds`.

 ``` c
 fwrite(&b, sizeof(b), 1, dst);